RubDevs/ChatNode/README.md

     "name": "Dominic"
 }
 ```
 Will create a user named Dominic in the DB.
-The response contains the user id generated, you can used to modify or delete the user.
+The response contains the user id generated, you can use it to modify or delete the user.

 A GET to the same address will return every user in DB.